kf-cuanschutz/CU-Anschutz-HPC-documentation/Rstudio_related_scripts/Readme.md

 <img align="center" src="images/rstudio_request_rstudio_session.png">
 <br/>

 3. That should take you to you the following page where you will click on the blue `Launch` botton at the bottom.
+Currently, the latest rstudio version is 4.4.1.
 <br/>
 <img align="center" src="images/rstudio_preset_submission.png">
 <br/>